-1 1-2 The range of vocabulary may be narrow, repetitive and/or inappropriate to the needs of the task.
+1 The range of vocabulary may be narrow, repetitive and/or inappropriate to the needs of the task.
 Sentences are mainly short and simple or may not be properly constructed.
 There may be frequent major and minor errors.
-Little or no awareness of style and register.
-0 The language produced does not meet the standard required for Level 1.
+Little or no awareness of style and register. and one of the street of the s 0 The language produced does not meet the standard required for Level 1.